smallwat3r/docker-nginx-gunicorn-flask-letsencrypt/README.md

 # docker-nginx-gunicorn-flask-letsencrypt

-This repository contains necessary files and configs to build a web-app with Nginx / Gunicorn / Flask / Letsencrypt using Docker and docker-compose.
+This repository contains necessary files to build a web-app running with Nginx / Gunicorn / Flask / Letsencrypt using Docker and docker-compose.

 **Note: Tested on Ubuntu 16.04 and 18.04**